Geoluminate/django-earth-science/README_copy.md

 First install the application with pip using

-    pip install django_geologic_time
+    pip install django_earth_science

-then add `geologic_time` to your installed apps like so
+then add `earth_science` to your installed apps like so

     INSTALLED_APPS = [
         ...
-        geologic_time,
+        earth_science,
         ...
     ]

-Finally, add the geologic_time urls to your project urls
+Finally, add the earth_science urls to your project urls

     urlpatterns = [
         ...
-        path('geologic_time', include('geologic_time.urls')),
+        path('earth_science', include('earth_science.urls')),
         ...
     ]

-> **_NOTE:_**  Don't forget to run `python manage.py migrate geologic_time` to migrate the schema and load the included data fixtures!
+> **_NOTE:_**  Don't forget to run `python manage.py migrate earth_science` to migrate the schema and load the included data fixtures!

 ## Usage

 Django Earth Materials provides an `GeologicTimeFK`, `GeologicTimeM2M` and `GeologicTimeOneToOne` field to help you integrate the app into your project as follows:

-    from earth_materials.fields import GeologicTimeFK, GeologicTimeM2M, GeologicTimeOneToOne
+    from earth_science.fields import GeologicTimeFK, GeologicTimeM2M, GeologicTimeOneToOne

     class SomeModel(models.Model):
         lithology = GeologicTimeOneToOne()